Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Oxenford has 44 active public transport stops, all of which are bus stops.
-These stops are served by five different routes that together facilitate 698 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents living an average of 275 meters from the nearest stop.
-Predominantly residential, most Oxenford residents commute outwards, primarily using cars (94%).
-On average, there are 1.8 vehicles per dwelling, exceeding the regional norm.
-According to the 2021 Census, only 12.5% of residents work from home, potentially influenced by COVID-19 conditions.
+Oxenford has 44 active public transport stops operating, with a mix of bus services.
+These are served by 5 routes, offering 698 weekly passenger trips in total.
+The area's transport accessibility is rated good, with residents located an average of 275 meters from the nearest stop.
+As predominantly residential, most commuters travel outward; cars remain the primary mode at 94%.
+On average, there are 1.8 vehicles per dwelling, higher than the regional norm.
+According to the 2021 Census, only 12.5% of residents work from home, which may reflect COVID-19 conditions.

-Across all routes, service frequency averages 99 trips per day, which translates to roughly 15 weekly trips per individual stop.
+Service frequency averages 99 trips daily across all routes, resulting in about 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport